pyrmont/sled/README.md

 ## Configuring

-Sled requires your Advent of Code session cookie to authenticate with the Advent of Code server.
+Sled requires your Advent of Code session cookie to authenticate with the Advent of Code servers.
 To get your session cookie:

 1. log in to [Advent of Code][aoc]
 2. open your browser's developer tools